 There are two main types of motivation: intrinsic and extrinsic.
 Extrinsic motivation refers to stimuli outside of yourself.
 For example, if a manager is pushing you to complete a certain project, this is extrinsic motivation.

-You could also be extrinsically motivated by the promise of a reward after you finish your work – for example, offered a bonus or have another exterior obligation or demand.
+You could also be extrinsically motivated by the promise of a reward after you finish your work – for example, being offered a bonus.

 How to motivate yourself to work hard

 It's best to focus on both intrinsic and extrinsic parameters when looking for ways to motivate yourself.
 Here are some ways to focus on motivation:

 Start your workday with the most important task